 For example, if you have www.example.com configured as an alias for your site, then when someone visits it, Apache will treat /home/public/www.example.com/ as the document root.
 If you also have the alias other.example.com added to the site, then requests using that alias will be directed to /home/public/other.example.com/.

 If no directory exists for a given alias, all requests for that alias will return 404.
-If a directory exists but no alias has been added in our UI, it will not be recognized as an alias.
+If a directory exists, but no alias has been added via our UI, it will not be recognized as an alias.

 This feature is not a substitute for creating multiple sites.
 With this feature, one site is still just one site.
 There is no additional security, isolation, or protection implied by using this feature.
-Just as there is nothing protecting http://www.example.com/one/ from the contents of http://www.example.com/two/, there is nothing between http://one.example.com/ and http://two.example.com/ if they are pointed to the same site by this feature.
+Just as nothing protects https://www.example.com/one/ from the contents of https://www.example.com/two/, there is nothing between https://one.example.com/ and https://two.example.com/ if they are pointed to the same site by this feature.